zenml-io/blog.zenml.io/_posts/2022-07-19-zero-eleven-zero-release.md

 Our 0.11.0 release contains our new annotation workflow and stack component.
 We've been blogging [about](https://blog.zenml.io/open-source-data-annotation-tools/) this for a few weeks, and even started maintaining [our own repository](https://github.com/zenml-io/awesome-open-data-annotation) of open-source annotation tools.
 With ZenML 0.11.0 you can bring data labeling into your MLOps pipelines and workflows as a first-class citizen.
 We've started our first iteration of this functionality by integrating with [Label Studio](https://labelstud.io/), a leader in the open-source annotation tool space.

 This release also includes a ton of updates to our documentation.
 (Seriously, go check them out!
 We added tens of thousands of words since the last release.)
-We continued the work on our data validation story from the previous release: [Deepchecks](https://deepchecks.com/) is the newest data validator we support, and we updated our Evidently and Whylogs integrations to include all the latest and greatest from those tools.
+We continued the work on our data validation story from the previous release: [Deepchecks](https://deepchecks.com/) is the newest data validator we support, and we updated our Evidently and whylogs integrations to include all the latest and greatest from those tools.

 Beyond this, as usual we included a number of smaller bugfixes and documentation changes to cumulatively improve experience of using ZenML as a user.
 For a detailed look at what's changed, give [our full release notes](https://github.com/zenml-io/zenml/releases/tag/0.11.0) a glance.